-- Design should be in accordance with ACCA Manual D. - Ductwork should be located within the thermal envelope of the house; in some climate regions they may be buried in attic insulation, provided proper vapor control strategies are implemented to prevent condensation from occurring, but in the Marine climate this is not a recommended practice without careful consideration for the possibility of condensation on the ducts. - Ducts should not be located in exterior walls. - Ducts must be air-sealed using UL 181-approved mastic or equivalent for the particular duct type - "Panning" between joists and the use of stud cavities for supply or return air is not recommended. - Ducts may be of galvanized sheet metal, duct board, or flex duct. - There must be continuity of the vapor barrier on insulated ducts not running inside conditioned spaces.
+- Design should be in accordance with ACCA Manual D. - Ductwork should be located within the thermal envelope of the house; in some climate regions they may be buried in attic insulation, but in the Mixed-Humid climate region this is not a recommended practice without careful consideration for the possibility of condensation on the ducts. - Ducts should not be located in exterior walls. - Ducts must be air-sealed using UL 181-approved mastic or equivalent for the particular duct type - "Panning" between joists and the use of stud cavities for supply or return air is not recommended. - Ducts may be of galvanized sheet metal, duct board, or flex duct. - There must be continuity of the vapor barrier on insulated ducts not running inside conditioned spaces.